 In fact, alcohol or drug addiction treatment in a clinic continues to be the best structured approach to tackling addiction at the point when it is needed most.
 But, a rehab clinic will not do everything for you.

 You will need to take back your own responsibility for your life as part of the addiction recovery process.

 A rehab clinic stay near Pentyrch is not to be considered a "cure" that will completely resolve all addiction issues in your life.

 The dynamics of addiction have taken a long time to establish, and it will take time and understanding for them to be overcome.

-All this requires patience, persistence, and constructive engagement.
+All of this requires patience, dedication, and active involvement.

 In the first 7 days of drug/alcohol rehab, here's what you can expect...

-The first 7 days are usually spent completing physical detox, resting more than normal, and following advice for prescribed medication.
+Usually the first seven days are spent finishing physical detox, sleeping more than usual, and following prescribed drug advice.

 Who Is Likely To Benefit From Rehab?

-What Do I Need To Do To Make Rehab A Success, For Me?
+What Do I Need To Do To Make Alcohol & Drug Rehabilitation A Success, For Me?